stanford-centaur/smt-switch/README.md

 A `LoggingSolver` is a wrapper around another `SmtSolver` that keeps track of Term DAGs at the smt-switch level.
 This guarantees that if you create a term and query it for its sort, op, and children, it will give you back the exact same objects you built it with.
 Without the `LoggingSolver` wrapper, this is not guaranteed for all solvers.
 This is because some solvers perform on-the-fly rewriting and/or alias sorts (e.g. treat `BOOL` and `BV` of size one equivalently).
 Below, we give some recommendations for when to use a `LoggingSolver` for different backends.
 To use a `LoggingSolver`, pass `true` to the `create` function when instantiating a solver.

-* Boolector
+* Bitwuzla
   * Use a `LoggingSolver` when you want to avoid issues with sort aliasing between booleans and bit-vectors of size one and/or if you'd like to ensure that a term's children are exactly what were used to create it.
-Boolector performs very smart on-the-fly rewriting.
+Bitwuzla performs very smart on-the-fly rewriting.
 Additionally, use a `LoggingSolver` if you will need to use the `substitute` method on formulas that contain uninterpreted functions.
 * cvc5
   * cvc5 does not alias sorts or perform on-the-fly rewriting.
 Thus, there should never be any reason to use a `LoggingSolver`.
 * MathSAT